 Hatari tests on RPI2:

 A 3D printer is a great tool to prototype but it takes ages to print a larger object.
-At first, I’ve started to experiment with my lame PCB router.
+At first, I started to experiment with my lame PCB router.

-As you can see, that resulted in more or less nothing:D However, while working with cutting tools and software, I’ve figured that I can send DFX files to my friend so he can machine it for me.
-The idea was to 3D print middle part and cut rest in acrylic.
-Of course, few changes followed here as well 😀 However, in final assembly video, you will see that LCD is a bit pushed up.
+As you can see, that resulted in more or less nothing:D However, while working with cutting tools and software, I’ve figured that I can send DFX files to my friend so he can machine them for me.
+The idea was to 3D print the middle part and cut the rest in acrylic.
+Of course, a few changes followed here as well 😀 However, in the final assembly video, you will see that the LCD is a bit pushed up.
 This is because I’ve killed an LCD driver and I had to replace it with a larger one.

 Somewhere in between v1.8 and v2.0 I’ve bought RPI Zero 4 t3h lulz.